DinoDevs/GladiatusCrazyAddon/PROGRESS.md

 	- [x] Fixed failed to match guild tag when checking online players
 	- [x] Fixed active bonuses bug #163
 	- [x] Fixed 0 user id (this may clear your data)
+	- [x] Avoid the use of innerHTML in a number of scripts
+	- [x] Fixed Gold & Exp data tracker
 - **Packages**
 	- [x] Fixed souldbound icons bug (caused the script to crash)
 	- [x] Soul-bound icon code was running twice